nxp-mcuxpresso/mcuxsdk-middleware-zigbee/examples/zigbee_coordinator/build_linux/README.md

 # 3. Building

 <p>The building process has small differences depending on the host (iMX8 or x86) on which the Zigbee Coordinator application is running on.
-For the x86 platform it allows
+The user has also the option to cross-compile the Coordinator application under x86 Linux distribution</p>

+### Environment Setup

+The NCP Host offers toolchain files that can be used to compile and cross compile the applications.
+They are available at ZIGBEE_BASE/platform/NCP_HOST/cmake/toolchains and should be provided to cmake `-DCMAKE_TOOLCHAIN_FILE` command line argument:
+-   `x86_64-linux-gnu.cmake` - toolchain file for x86 compile
+-   `arm-linux` - toolchain file for imx8 cross-compile

+The armgcc toolchain was obtained from official Arm GNU Toolchain website and by default the toolchain file relies on this particular configuration.
+User can change through environment variables and cmake arguments the default behavior.
+-   `ARMGCC_DIR` - path to installed toolchain
+-   `TOOLCHAIN_NAME` - toolchain name

-for user configurable options in terms of MCUXPRESSO SDK package and Mbedtls package.
-The Mbedtls package is required for the encryption/decryption capabilities needed to obtain a secured Serial Link.</p>
+The Mbedtls package is required for the encryption/decryption capabilities needed to obtain a secured Serial Link.
+There are three options to obtain the mbedlts library, options configurable through cmake command line arguments:
+-   `CONFIG_MBEDTLS_SOURCE=SDK` - Mbedtls package is obtained from MCUXPRESSO SDK
+-   `CONFIG_MBEDTLS_SOURCE=GIT` - Mbedtls package is retrieved from git official repository
+-   `CONFIG_MBEDTLS_SOURCE=SYSTEM` - Mbedtls package is used as a preinstalled package

+Examples for cross-compile:
+-   `cmake .. -DCMAKE_TOOLCHAIN_FILE=$PWD/../../../../platform/NCP_HOST/cmake/toolchains/arm-linux.cmake -DCONFIG_MBEDTLS_SOURCE=SYSTEM` - Cross-compile for imx8 with mbedtls as a preinstalled package.
+The toolchain file provided detects that machine type is imx8
+-   `cmake .. -DCMAKE_TOOLCHAIN_FILE=$PWD/../../../../platform/NCP_HOST/cmake/toolchains/arm-linux.cmake -DTOOLCHAIN_NAME=aarch64-linux-gnu` - Cross-compile for imx8 with toolchain available for Ubuntu 22.04

 ## 3.1. iMX8 platform

-<p>Create a directory `out` under the `build_linux` directory and issue the cmake command with the `MACHINE=imx8` option.
+<p>Create a directory `out` under the `build_linux` directory and issue the cmake command with the `MACHINE_TYPE=imx8` option.
 The mbedtls package is preinstalled in the provided
 Board Support Package (BSP).</p>

-<p>The user has the option to cross-compile the Coordinator application under x86 Linux distribution.
-The toolchain to be used should be provided through the `ARMGCC_DIR`
-environment variable.</p>

 ```
->$ cd out ; cmake .. -DMACHINE=imx8
+>$ cd out ; cmake .. -DMACHINE_TYPE=imx8
--- The C compiler identification is GNU 11.4.0
+-- The C compiler identification is GNU 13.2.1
--- The CXX compiler identification is GNU 11.4.0
+-- The CXX compiler identification is GNU GNU 13.2.1
 -- Detecting C compiler ABI info
 -- Detecting C compiler ABI info - done
--- Check for working C compiler: /usr/bin/cc - skipped
+-- Check for working C compiler: /usr/bin/aarch64-none-linux-gnu-gcc - skipped
 -- Detecting C compile features
 -- Detecting C compile features - done
 -- Detecting CXX compiler ABI info
 -- Detecting CXX compiler ABI info - done
--- Check for working CXX compiler: /usr/bin/c++ - skipped
+-- Check for working CXX compiler: /usr/bin/aarch64-none-linux-gnu-c++ - skipped
 -- Detecting CXX compile features
 -- Detecting CXX compile features - done
--- Using Zigbee root path /home/zb-linux-coord/zigbee/
--- Using preinstalled MbedTLS package
+-- Using preinstalled MbedTLS package /usr/local/mbedtls/cmake
-CMake Warning at CMakeLists.txt:277 (message):
-  Compiling for x86

 -- Configuring done
 -- Generating done
 -- Build files have been written to: /home/zb-linux-coord/zigbee/examples/zigbee_coordinator/build_linux/out